The drug users’ museum

 RTL [1.1MB] pdf

 Development project for mixed housing by UiD/Henrik Valeur, Fredrik Fritzson and Søren Chr.
 Madsen in collaboration with consulting engineers Ole Vanggaard, Henrik Almegaard and Bo Andersen.
 Exhibited at Form/Design Center, Malmö, as part of the exhibition NEXT? on future housing.

 All Garden Flats are designed according to the same principles in a limited number of typologies.
 They can vary in size from the small single flat with a small garden to the large family flat with a large garden.
 The different locations and combinations of garden and flat make every dwelling unique.

-Open competition for the Nørrebro Park in Copenhagen, Denmark.
+Open competition for Nørrebro Park, Copenhagen (DK).
 Proposal by UiD/Henrik Valeur and Fredrik Fritzson.

 The 21st century park must be adaptable to diverse and changing demands from different groups of users.
 Thus, the Minority Park is divided into individual pieces with sizes and content that can continuously be altered.